lalnonsouza/data_science/README.md

 # Lalnon Souza
 <sub>Firefighter and data science enthusiast</sub>

-As a Military Firefighter I developed characteristics such as quick thinking, discipline, ability to work in a team and under pressure that I use in the study and application of Data Science and Machine Learning.
+As a Military Firefighter I developed characteristics such as quick thinking, discipline, ability to work under pressure that I use in the study and application of Data Science and Machine Learning.

 **Background in:** Python, Machine Learning.